ghaiklor/sails-service-hash/README.md

 Each of Hash instances has 4 methods:

+### hash(data, config)

+`data` - Plain data that you want to hash.

+`config` - Additional configuration for override pre-defined config.

-- hash(data, config) - Hash your data and returns Promise.
-In config you can override pre-defined config.
+Hash your data and returns Promise.

+### hashSync(data, config)

+`data` - Plain data that you want to hash.

+`config` - Additional configuration for override pre-defined config.

-- hashSync(data, config) - Hash your data and returns hash.
-In config you can override pre-defined config.
+Hash your data in sync mode and returns hash.

+### compare(plainData, hash, config)

+`plainData` - Plain data that you want to compare with.

+`hash` - Hash that was got from hash methods.

+`config` - Additional configuration for override pre-defined config.

-- compare(plainData, hash) - Compare plainData with hash and returns Promise.
+Compare `plainData` with `hash` and returns Promise.

+### compareSync(plainData, hash, config)

+`plainData` - Plain data that you want to compare with.

+`hash` - Hash that was got from hash methods.

+`config` - Additional configuration for override pre-defined config.

-- compareSync(plainData, hash) - Compare plainData with hash and returns Boolean.
+Compare `plainData` with `hash` and returns Boolean.

 ## Examples